ilariaventurini/mac-os-setup/README.md

 What we will do now is to use the dotfiles present in this repo to customize the installed applications.
 We will use symlinks.

 Run `./make-symlinks.sh` file.
-This script moves each dotfiles inside a backup directory (`~/dotfiles_backup`) and creates a symklink for each dotfile.
+This script moves each dotfiles inside a backup directory (`~/dotfiles_backup/YYYY-MM-DD_hh/mm/ss`) and creates a symklink for each dotfile.

+**NOTE: Revert**\
+If you want to revert the symlink process, you have to remove the symlinks created and replace them with the old dotfiles that are now in `~/dotfiles_backup/YYYY-MM-DD_hh/mm/ss`.

+**NOTE: Changes**\
+When a dotfiles is updated, you should commit changes and push it.
+Then pull it in the other machines and everything should go fine.
+If you creates new dotfiles, add them to the repo, remember to add also references in `./make-symlinks.sh` and run this script in the other machines.